ART 416 Gallery Practices

 ART 452 Advanced Drawing II

 Advanced students will develop and refine a final drawing project either in series or a process-oriented approach culmination in an integrated body of work either for senior exhibition or publication.
+Course may be repeated twice for credit.
 Prerequisites: ART 351 or 352.
 Cr 3.

 ART 461 Advanced Painting I